jesus-a-martinez-v/student-intervention/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
-Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

-### Code

-Template code is provided in the `student_intervention.ipynb` notebook file.
-You will also be required to use the `student-data.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run